 Except that the gameplay of this lost episode is radically different from anything we’ve seen in Psychonauts before… but that could be said about every second world of that game.
 It’s just that now they give you to look at what is happening exclusively from the eyes of the characters, you can’t move at all, and numerous psi-abilities force you to return one at a time.

 Psychonauts in the Rhombus of Ruin is basically a quest.
-You get on the screen, look around, find active points and objects, compare what you see with other currently available screens, and start solving the task, usually associated with awakening one of your colleagues in the shop.
+You get on the screen, look around, find active points and objects, compare what you see with other currently available screens and start solving the task, usually associated with awakening one of your colleagues in the shop.
 And how you will deal with problems (by the power of your mind or boorish enumeration of possibilities) is solely your business.
-Is it worth it to understand in advance that Psychonauts in the Rhombus of Ruin is a quest that is painfully easy, perhaps inferior in complexity even to the first act of Broken Age?
-The developers at Double Fine wisely decided that any puzzle becomes more difficult in VR, but in the end, they overdid it with compensation, and they ended up with a simple, linear, and short game that can brighten up only one,
+Is it worth it to understand in advance that Psychonauts in the Rhombus of Ruin is a quest that is painfully easy, perhaps inferior in complexity even to the first act of Broken Age.
+The developers at Double Fine wisely decided that any puzzle becomes more difficult in VR, but in the end they overdid it with compensation, and they ended up with a simple, linear and short game that can brighten up only one,

-The duration of the communication and the obvious economy of development do not help.
+The duration of communication and the obvious economy of development do not help.
 Calling the game “low-budget” language will not turn – the VR version of Psychonauts looks exactly as it should.
 But if the original game was filled to capacity with optional content and features (burn the squirrels!), then in Psychonauts in the Rhombus of Ruin there are offensively few active zones and objects that are not involved in puzzles (the exception is the introductory scene on the plane).

-Still, Psychonauts in the Rhombus of Ruin is a success both as Double Fine’s first VR game and as a news story in the world of Psychonauts.
-The main thing is not to overestimate your expectations and put on a Sony VR helmet for a fun, exciting, and long-awaited adventure with your favorite characters, and not for a gameplay revolution, for which you need to urgently run to the store for PlayStation VR.
+Still, Psychonauts in the Rhombus of Ruin is a success both as Double Fine’s first VR game and as a new story in the world of Psychonauts.
+The main thing is not to overestimate your expectations and put on a Sony VR helmet for a fun, exciting and long-awaited adventure with your favorite characters, and not for a gameplay revolution, for which you need to urgently run to the store for PlayStation VR.